ThePyth0nKid/pp4-myblog/README.md

 After reading several articles, Max decides to reach out to an AGI development firm mentioned in a post on my blog.
 He visits their website to learn more about their work and projects, and he is impressed by what he sees.

-Max chooses to sign up for a newsletter and receives regular updates on the latest developments and advancements in the field of AGI.
-Through my blog and associated resources, Max can deepen his knowledge of AGI and actively engage in discussions about it.
+Max can deepen his knowledge of AGI and actively engage in discussions about it.

 <h3 id="wireframe">Wireframes</h3>